Franz Xaver Kefer: Death

-Kefer was married for seven years to Franziska, née Brandtl, the marriage producing no children.
+Kefer was married for seven years to Franziska, née Brandtl.
+They had no children from this marriage.
 He died of a chest infection on 11 September 1802.

 The Bavarian ruler Maximilian I Joseph donated his tomb in Munich's Old South Cemetery (Burial Ground 3 - Row 1 - Place 32), with the following inscription:

 Two reliefs on the monument could be reference to the 18-inch-high silver goblet award he had previously received in gratitude from masters and journeymen of the sword sweepers' and the cutlers' guilds in 1801.